"Who Is A Gifted Student In Ohio?"

 •

-Whole grade screening will occur in 2nd and 4th grades during the 2024-25 school year, in compliance with the Operating Standards for Identifying and Serving Students Who Are Gifted (July 2018).
+During the 2025-26 school year, whole grade gifted screening will occur in compliance with the Operating Standards for Identifying and Serving Students Who Are Gifted (July 2025).

-Second grade testing will occur during the week of January 13th-16th, 2025.
+Second grade testing will occur January 12th-15th, 2026.
 The Terra Nova Achievement Tests will be used to screen for giftedness in the areas of reading and math.
 The InView Cognitive Ability Test will also be used.

 An explanation letter will accompany student results when they are sent home.
 More in-depth information is available in the slide show Terra Nova and InView results explained.